openturns/otwrapy/README.rst

 .. currentmodule:: otwrapy

-:code:`otwrapy` is a collection of tools that simplify the task of wrapping external codes in a Python environment as well as parallelizing it.
+`otwrapy` is a collection of tools that simplify the task of wrapping external codes in a Python environment as well as parallelizing it.
 It is built on top of `OpenTURNS <http://www.openturns.org>`_, with its users as the target audience.
 Documentation is available
 `here <http://openturns.github.io/otwrapy/master>`_.
 The module provides :

-- A :code:`Parallelizer` class that converts any `ot.NumericalMathFunction <http://doc.openturns.org/openturns-latest/sphinx/user_manual/_generated/openturns.NumericalMathFunction.html#openturns.NumericalMathFunction>`_
+- A `Parallelizer` class that converts any `ot.NumericalMathFunction <http://doc.openturns.org/openturns-latest/sphinx/user_manual/_generated/openturns.NumericalMathFunction.html#openturns.NumericalMathFunction>`_
   into  a parallel wrapper using either `multiprocessing <https://docs.python.org/2/library/multiprocessing.html>`_,